-Physical dependence and addiction are the greatest risks from prolonged use of opioids, and once you become dependent or addicted, the other side effects are much more likely.
+Physical dependence and addiction are the most significant risks from prolonged use of opioids, and once you become dependent or addicted, the other side effects are much more likely.
 Opioids are among the most highly addictive drugs, second only to tobacco.
 They are so addictive that the Centers for Disease Control now recommends opioid prescriptions be limited to seven days to prevent dependence.
 Many people have become addicted to opioids by taking them as prescribed following an operation, medical procedure, or wisdom tooth extraction.

 Ironically, opioid painkillers may end up causing more pain.
 First, there’s a condition called opioid-induced hyperalgesia, which can make you more sensitive to pain and even cause pain in places where there was none before.
-And when you build a tolerance and especially when you quit opioids, the pain is worse than before, since your brain learns to experience normal sensations as being painful.
+And when you build a tolerance, and especially when you quit opioids, the pain is worse than before since your brain learns to experience normal sensations as being painful.

-There are a number of health problems associated with long-term opioid use.
+There are several health problems associated with long-term opioid use.
 For example, about 75 percent of long-term opioid users will experience sleep-disordered breathing, such as sleep apnea.
 This can cause a number of problems, including:

 The gravest risk of long-term opioid use is overdose, which can be fatal.
-People typically assume overdoses only happen to people who are pushing their limits chasing a high or using unreliable street drugs.
+People typically assume overdoses only happen to people who are pushing their limits, chasing a high, or using unreliable street drugs.
 The problem is actually that you build a tolerance to the pain-relieving qualities of opioids much faster than you develop a tolerance to the central nervous system suppression that can stop your breathing.
 So by increasing your dosage to manage pain, you may be creeping into the danger zone.